Norwegian Constituent Assembly: The Assembly

 They first met on 10 April by Eidsvoll Church before the assembly formally opened the next day.
 It was intended to be composed of delegates from the entire country but the northernmost parts were not represented because of the long distances and lack of time.

-The presidents and vice presidents of the assembly were chosen for one week at a time.
-The presidents were: Peder Anker (10–17 April), Diderik Hegermann (18–24 April), Jens Schou Fabricius (25 April-1 May), Christian Adolph Diriks (2–8 May), Christian Magnus Falsen (9–16 May) and Georg Sverdrup (17–20 May).
 Wilhelm Frimann Koren Christie was the assembly's permanent secretary.
 The Assembly agreed upon the text of the Constitution on 17 May 1814 which from the 1820s began to be celebrated as Norway's National Day although the document was actually signed and dated on the 18th.
 Sverdrup, who was the last president, gave the final speech.
-The assembly members departed on 20 May with the oath "United and loyal until the mountains of Dovre crumble!"
+The assembly members departed on 20 May with the oath "United and loyal until the mountains of Dovre crumble!".

+Leadership

+Over the nearly six weeks that the assembly was meeting, the presidents and vice presidents of the assembly were chosen for one week at a time.
+The presidents were: